Workers Compensation - Procedures

-3. Once completed the FROI will be sent to MUS WC Program third party administrator for processing.
+3. Once completed the FROI will be sent to the MUS Workers Compensation Program third party administrator for processing.
 You can expect a phone call from them after the report has been filed or you can contact them directly at 866-722-4421.

-4. If you haven any questions about the reporting requirements don't hesitate to contact the UM Manager of Workers Compensation at the contact information below.
+4. If you haven any questions about the reporting requirements please contact Michele Wheeler, Workers Compensation Manager, at 406-243-2842 or email Michele at Michele.Wheeler@umontana.edu.

 Return to work Procedures

 The following procedures have been adopted by EHRM for all Return-To-Work (RTW) UM employees as of July 1, 2012 in compliance with BOR policy 713.2 (9.20.2012) and MUS Workers Compensation Committee Policy WC-0003 (9.12.2012):